Skip to content

 Ben Michael

-Felony charges in the State of Texas are a serious matter.
+Felony charges in the State of Texas are serious matters.
 A state jail felony can carry significant fines and jail time, along with collateral consequences that can wreak havoc on the rest of life.
-It is imperative that individuals dealing with a state jail felony charge understand their rights, their possible legal strategies and the importance of a skilled attorney.
+It is imperative that individuals dealing with a state jail felony charge understand their rights, their possible legal strategies, and the importance of a skilled attorney.

 Created in 1993 by the Texas State Legislature, state jail felonies carry the felony classification but do not result in a prison sentence.
 Texas associates state jail felony offenses with lower level drug, property, burglary, assault and several other crimes.
 State jail felonies are punishable by incarceration in a state jail facility for a term of six months to two years, and a fine of no more than $10,000.